innovationOUtside/tm129-robotics2020/content/00_FOR_VLE/.md/Section_00_01_Introduction.md

 ![Screenshot of the colours and fonts menu dropped down from the text / A button in the group of Accessibility Toolbar buttons.](../images/00_01_accessibility_display.png)

 The font style applies to *all* text elements within the notebook itself.
-This includes the contents of markdown (text) cells, code cells and code cell outputs.
+This includes the contents of Markdown (text) cells, code cells and code cell outputs.

 The toolbar can also be used to control the notebook’s background colour and the cell background colour.